FerasMaali/Internship-Performance-API/README.md

 ## General Structure

 ### Assumptions
-- The system we are deploying to is assumed to be Centos7
+- The system we are setting our app on is assumed to be Centos7
 - We have root privileges on that system

 ### Web App